WafflesDevs/WafflesDevs/README.md

-### Hi there 👋, My name is Ali
+### Hi there 👋, My name is WafflesDevs
 #### I am a python developer who codes with AI
-![I am a python developer who codes with AI](https://i.postimg.cc/jjj4fhL2/github-header-banner.png)

-Hey, I'm WafflesDevs 🧇.
-A rising Python developer exploring AI, building projects, and turning ideas into code one commit at a time.
+![I am a python developer who codes with AI](https://i.postimg.cc/jjj4fhL2/github-header-banner.png) A rising Python developer exploring AI, building projects, and turning ideas into code one commit at a time.

 Skills: Python / Beginner Java